 Sometimes, towing assemblies fail due to a defect in their manufacturing or design.

 If an accident is caused by a faulty hitch, the manufacturer can be held accountable.
-For example, U-Haul recalled 162,000 trailer hitches earlier this year because of weak steel that could cause the product to break apart.
+For example, U-Haul recalled 162,000 trailer hitches in 2015 because of weak steel that could cause the product to break apart.
 The TS1 and TS2 hitches should have been able to tow trailers weighing up to 7,500 pounds, but they could break when towing an amount close to the maximum load.
 This defect allegedly occurred because the supplier changed the way it cleaned the steel during the hot-rolling process, which ultimately weakened the steel.